Reinaldooo/gama-bank/README.md

 The application will run on the local server on standard port 3000:

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open http://localhost:3000to view it in the browser.

 <br/><br/>